 Force #2: The Rise of a Consumer Mentality Among Patients

 Much has been written about the “retailization” of healthcare, which is driven by a new consumer mentality among patients.
 Today’s patients want to have options.
 They want to be treated on their schedule.
-They want to be able to access healthcare in convenient locations, rather than traveling across town to a central medical district.
+They want to be able to access healthcare in convenient locations, rather than traveling across town to a hospital campus.

 A New Hub and Spoke Model